Gook (film): Release

 The film premiered at the 2017 Sundance Film Festival on January 21, 2017.
 On April 19, 2017, Samuel Goldwyn Films acquired distribution rights to the film.
 The film was released on August 18, 2017, by Samuel Goldwyn Films.

 Critical reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 51 reviews, and an average rating of 6.9/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 54 reviews, and an average rating of 7.0/10.
 The website's critical consensus reads, "From its confrontational title to its striking cinematography, this raw cinematic gem uncompromisingly proves writer/director/actor Justin Chon is a filmmaker to watch."
-On Metacritic, the film has a weighted average score of 69 out of 100, based on 19 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 69 out of 100, based on 19 critics, indicating "generally favorable" reviews.

+Accolades

+At the Sundance Film Festival, Gook won the Best of Next!
+Audience Award.
+Chon received the Someone to Watch Award at the 2018 Independent Spirit Awards.
+At the 2017 Los Angeles Asian Pacific Film Festival, Gook won the awards for Grand Jury Prize, Best Director and Best Actress for Simone Baker.